LycheeOrg/Lychee-v3/README.md

 ### Plugins and Extensions

-The plugin-system of Lychee allows you to execute scripts when a certain action fires.
+The plugin system of Lychee allows you to execute scripts when a certain action fires.
 Plugins are hooks, which are injected directly into Lychee.
 [Plugin documentation &#187;](https://github.com/LycheeOrg/Lychee/wiki/Plugins)

 It's also possible to build extensions upon Lychee.
 The way to do so isn't documented and can change every time.
-We recommend using the plugin-system, when possible.
+We recommend using the plugin system, when possible.

 Here's a list of all available Plugins and Extensions: